sunsided/k8sfwd/README.md

 A tool for handling port-forwards to multiple services and across multiple clusters.

-The setup is currently based on `cargo` until platform-specific binaries can be provided.
+The setup is currently based on [cargo] until platform-specific binaries can be provided.
-To install the latest version, run:
+To install the latest version (or update to it), run:

 ```shell
 cargo install k8sfwd